 Each year, IRDA's R&D Team conducts more than one hundred research projects in sustainable agriculture.
 What's more, IRDA is working with Quebec's key agricultural stakeholders to find concrete solutions.

-ServicesSoil health (22) Water protection (12) Air quality (9) Ecosystem protection (9) Optimal water management (14) Fertilizer management (25) Pest, weed, and disease control (51) Animal welfare (9) Food safety and quality (4) Organic farming (17) Waste conversion (6) Environmental regulations (4) Coexisting in an agricultural environment (1) Laboratory analyzes (2)
+ServicesSoil health (23) Water protection (13) Air quality (9) Ecosystem protection (9) (14) Fertilizer management (25) Pest, weed, and disease control (50) Animal welfare (9) Food safety and quality (4) Organic farming (17) Waste conversion (6) Environmental regulations (4) Coexisting in an agricultural environment (1) Laboratory analyzes (2)

 This project aims to measure the impact of new breeding systems that meet new animal welfare standards regarding air quality and the health and productivity of laying hens.

 Quantitative and qualitative study of maple syrup production wastewater.

 This project addresses the risks posed by the spreading of manure and emissions released into the environment to the biosecurity of farms, as well as to the health of workers and nearby populations.